Monitoring the state of a OpenSearch cluster and hosts

 You can request the cluster name and ID with a list of clusters in the folder.

-Use the get REST API method for the Cluster resource or the ClusterService/Get gRPC API call and provide the ID of the cluster to delete in the clusterId
+Use the get REST API method for the Cluster resource or the ClusterService/Get gRPC API call, and provide the ID of cluster being deleted in the clusterId

 request parameter.